companje/Excel97-Cyberdeck/README.md

 ```bash
 say -v Zarvox "Welcome to the SETUP Utrecht  Microsoft Excel 97 CYBERDECK........[[rate 50]]enjoy your time[[rate 100]].......ha-ha-ha" -o welcome.aiff
 ```
-* convert
+* convert aiif to wav using ffmpeg while inreasing the volume
 ```bash
 ffmpeg -i saved2.aiff -filter:a "volume=2.0" /Volumes/Cyberdeck/github-repo/Excel/audio/saved2.wav -y
 ```
-* Clean Up the WinSxS Folder: Dism.exe /online /Cleanup-Image /StartComponentCleanup
+* Clean Up the WinSxS Folder: ```Dism.exe /online /Cleanup-Image /StartComponentCleanup```
-* archive.org has ISO files of the original [Office 97]([url](https://archive.org/details/microsoft-office-97-professional_202112)) in case you discarded your original CD-ROM.
+* archive.org has ISO files of the original [Office 97](https://archive.org/details/microsoft-office-97-professional_202112) in case you discarded your original CD-ROM.
 You will still need your license key though.
 * I tried many different systems and OS'es and emulators: MacOS, Windows 7, Ubuntu, Lubuntu, Raspberry Pi OS.
 Emulators: Wine, QEMU.
 Most platforms failed in one way or another.
 Ultimately I used Windows 10 in Windows XP Compatibility Mode running on an [Fanless Intel 7th Gen Core i5 Mini PC](doc/Fanless Intel 7th Gen Core i5 Mini PC.pdf).
 * We have been thinking about selecting and mixing colors with these playful buttons.
 The buttons made it into the Cyberdeck but not for colormixing.
 ![Cyberdeck-colormixer1 copy](https://github.com/user-attachments/assets/314872b6-322d-4c3e-b4b0-58416a22e375)